 (I think I also prefer Twitter because I can look through their feed before buying.
 If they happen to be racists or sexists, then I don’t buy from them.)

 Instagram is a whole other ballgame though.
 I know the small business economy there is THRIVING, but I still don’t know the best way to browse products and services, or how to find legit reviews on that platform.
-Here I mostly depend on the recommendations of my two sisters, who both make a living on the platform and know it way better than I do.

 And now I shall wait for their texts professing utmost gratitude and eternal love for promoting them